Sampling diverse near-optimal solutions via algorithmic quantum annealing: Numerical details

 \section{Numerical details}

+The reference low-energy subspace results discussed in Sec.~\ref{sec:base} have been obtained using the open-source implementation of Ref.~\cite{rams_spin-glass_2021} available at Ref.~\cite{TNAC4O_github}.
+Specifically, for the largest considered 2D examples of $N=1600$ spins, we obtain the final results using inverse temperature $\beta=5$, boundary-MPS bound dimension $\chi=64$, and $1024$ partial configurations kept during the search.
+The cut-off on the retained droplet size is $40$ and the energy cutoff corresponds to an approximation ratio of $0.001$.
+For corroboration, we combine the results of $4$ runs where the search (PEPS contraction) is performed from different edges of the square lattice and checked against different selections of algorithm parameters.

-In the quasi-1D setup, TTS/TTD results are optimized over a set of annealing times $t_a = 2^m$ with $m=4,5,6,\ldots,10$.
-The time evolution is integrated using TDVP for MPS~\cite{haegeman_unifying_2016}.
-Due to the inhomogeneous and non-translationally invariant nature of the setup, we combine one-site TDVP updates with only local application of more computationally expensive two-site updates.
-The latter is used to enlarge a given MPS bond dimension and are triggered based on Schmidt cutoff on a given MPS cut, that we set typically at $10^{-6}$, and the maximal bond dimension of up to 50 (which for selected points was checked for convergence against bond dimension 100).
+To simulate the sampling from quantum annealing quenches in Sec.~\ref{sec:quench}, in the quasi-1D setup we use TDVP for MPS~\cite{haegeman_unifying_2016} to integrate the real-time evolution.
+Due to the inhomogeneous and nontranslationally invariant nature of the setup, we combine one-site TDVP updates with only local application of more computationally expensive two-site updates.
+The latter is used to enlarge a given MPS bond dimension and is triggered based on Schmidt cutoff on a given MPS cut, which we set typically at $10^{-6}$, and the maximal bond dimension of up to 50 (which for selected points was checked for convergence against bond dimension 100).
 The time step $dt=1/8$ with $2$nd order integrator proves to be small enough due to relatively slow quenches.
-To avoid potential instability of TDVP applied to product states (the initial state at $g_i=1$), we start the dynamics at $g_i=0.95$.
+To avoid potential instability of TDVP applied to product states (the initial state at $g_i=1$), we start the dynamics in the ground state at $g_i=0.95$.
+The TTS and TTD results are optimized over a set of annealing times $t_a = 2^m$ with $m=4,5,6,\ldots,10$.

-The QMC simulations are run at inverse temperature $\beta=24$, number of QMC sweeps in a single repetition is optimized over the set $200$, $500$, $1000$, $2000$, \ldots, $100000$ (for $L=40$).
+For annealing quenches in the 2D setup, we run QMC simulations at inverse temperature $\beta=24$.
+The number of QMC sweeps in a single repetition is optimized over the set $200$, $500$, $1000$, $2000$, \ldots, $100000$ (for $L=40$).
 The statistic is gathered over 25000 repetitions for each set of parameters.

 \end{appendix}